-The electronic spins that we consider in this work involve an unpaired electron with spin of $S_0 = 1/2$ either located around or trapped by an ionic defect, which itself can possess a non-zero nuclear spin of $I_0$ .
-These two spins of the defect are strongly coupled and therefore form a multi-level system, which can nevertheless be mapped to an effective, fictitious, spin-1/2 model as explained below (Schweiger and Jeschke, 2001), to which the model of Sect.
-2.3 can be applied.
+The electronic spins that we consider in this work involve an unpaired electron with spin $S_0=1/2$ either located around or trapped by an ionic defect, which itself can possess a non-zero nuclear spin I_0 .
+These two spins of the defect are strongly coupled and form therefore a multi-level system, which can nevertheless be mapped to an effective, fictitious, spin-1/2 model as explained below (Schweiger and Jeschke, 2001), to which the model of Section 2.3 can be applied.